djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 3. **Alignment**: LMArena with human annotators and public leaderboards is the most popular.
 But due to the cost of these evaluations, LLM-as-judge evals have emerged, including AlpacaEval and MixEval.
 4. **Tool calling**: TAU-Bench tests a model's ability to use tools to resolve user problems in customer service settings, including retail and airline.

-To prevent overfitting, evals that encapsulate robustness or adapatability, like GSMPlus which perturbs problems from GSM8k, are also included.
+To prevent overfitting, evals that encapsulate robustness or adaptability, like GSMPlus which perturbs problems from GSM8k, are also included.
 Another way is using **interval evals** or **vibe evaluations/arenas**, such as manually probing the model's behavior.
 Other tips include using small subsets to accelerate evals (especially if there's correlation with a larger eval), fixing the LLM-as-judge model (if the eval requires it), treat anything used during ablations as validation, use `avg@k` accuracy, and try not to (don't) benchmax!

+## sft

+Most post-training pipelines start with **supervised fine-tuning (SFT)** because it's *cheap* compared to RL, *stable* due to insensitivity to reward design and hyperparameters, and gives a strong baseline off of the base model.
+Usually, base models are too unrefined to benefit from more advanced post-training methods.
+SFT often comes in the form of **distillation from stronger models**.
+Strong models may suffer from success and skip the SFT stage because there are no stronger models to distill from (such is the case with DeepSeek R1-Zero).

+Dataset curation for SFT is important; datasets might seem great on paper, but models trained on those datasets may end up overindexing on certain domains, such as science.
+To this end, Hugging Face curated a data mixture with ~100k examples and 76.1M tokens, mostly consisting of instruction following, reasoning, and steerability for both think and non-think modes.
+Importantly, *data should be paired across modes* because otherwise, there is not an indication of when to give a concise answer or use extended reasoning.

+For training, there are other considerations as well: full finetuning vs more parameter efficient methods like LoRA or QLoRA, specialized kernels like FlashAttention or the likes of SonicMoE for more efficient compute usage, masking the loss for only assistant tokens, the type of parallelism needed, learning rate tuning, and sequence length tuning to match the distribution of data to speed up training (more useful for larger datasets).

+## chat template

+A few important considerations for designing/picking a good chat template include **system role customizability**, **tool calling**, **reasoning**, and **compatability with inference engines** like vLLM or SGLang.
+Qwen3 and GPT-OSS satisfy all criteria, and Qwen3 is designed for hybrid reasoning, just like SmolLM3.
+However, they discard the reasoning content for all but the final turn in the conversation to avoid blowing up the context during inference, but for training, it's important to retain the reasoning tokens to condition the model properly.
+So, Hugging Face orchestrates their own chat template, satisfying all criteria.
+Vibe tests initially revealed a bug of not passing in the custom instructions into their custom template, but this was quickly patched.

+## capabilities

+The HuggingFace team found issues in generalising single-turn reasoning data to multi-turn data, stemming from the difficulty in differientating `/think` and `/no_think` tags between turns.
+So, they constructed a new dataset, IFThink, using `Qwen3-32B` that **augmented single-turn instructions into multi-turn exchanges** with verifiable instructions and reasoning traces; this dramatically improved multi-turn reasoning.

+**Masking user turns** is another design choice, since otherwise loss is computed on user queries as well, sacrificing producing high-quality assistant responses for predicting user queries.
+In practice, masking doesn't have a huge impact on downstream evals, but still yielded improvements by a few points in most cases.

+## sequence packing

+**Sequence packing** (TRL uses "best-fit decreasing" strategy) is anothed choice that improves training efficiency.
+The idea is similar to intra-document masking where sequences are packed into a batch so as to not waste padding compute via excessive padding tokens, but with the additional constraint of minimzing truncation of documents across batch boundaries.

+Despite yeilding up to a 33x tokens/batch/optimisation step, for a fixed token budget, packing alters training dynamics since the more data means fewer gradient updates.
+This especially hurts small datasets where each sample matters more.
+[TODO: add image].
+An effective batch size of 128 hurt evals like IFEval by up to 10%; for effective batch sizes larger then 32, there was an average drop in performance (for SmolLM3 and the dataset).
+But for large datasets, packing is *almost always beneficial*.

+## learning rate and epochs

+The learning rate for SFT is usually an order of magnitude smaller than that for pre-training since the model has alreayd learned rich representations, and agressive updates can lead to catastrophic forgetting.
+And because SFT runtime is so hosrt compared to pre-training, it makes sense to do full learning rate sweeps.
+For SmolLM3, learning rates of 3e-6 or 1e-5 worked best.
+When packing is enabled, it's safer to decrease the learning rate further due to the larger effective batch size and getting fewer updates for the same token budget.

+Once a good data mixture is identified and hyperparameters are tuned, training on more than one epoch (what was usually done in ablations) also lead to increased performance by a few percentage points; on LiveCodeBench v4, performance nearly doubled from epoch two to three.

+## continued pretraining and reasoning